alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 **For each stage** we need (dev, test, prod...), we have to run `sam pipeline bootstrap`, and it will create a CloudFormation stack with the name `aws-sam-cli-managed-${stage}-pipeline-resources`, which will create the necessary resources that SAM needs.

-We are going to create only one stage with name `test`:
+We are going to create only one stage with a name `test`:

 ``` console
 > sam pipeline bootstrap